OSUrobotics/infrastructure-packages/README.md

 #### Current State:
 This contains all the necessary Flexbe states and behaviors (as well as a bunch of simple sample states you can use).
 It now only contains 1 behavior, System_Behaviour_Pi, the hope is that this is the only behavior we will ever need for every testbed, the only thing that will change between them is the hardware nodes in the infrastructure_raspi package.
 The necessary topic names are preset but you can change them if needed.

-#### TODO/Future Updates:
-- Once we have hardware to test on we may need to make changes depending on how everything fits together.

 ## How to use:
 ### Interfacing with an arm